Serious incident reporting guidelines

 Third party information

 A Serious Incident Form may include personal information obtained from a third party.
-A third party includes someone who is not a client/injured worker or staff member of a disability services provider.
+A third party includes someone who is not a client/injured worker or staff member of an attendant care service provider.
 A third party may be involved in witnessing an incident or making an allegation.
-Where a third party is involved in an incident or allegation, the disability services provider should notify them that the information will be shared with the TAC or WorkSafe.
+Where a third party is involved in an incident or allegation, the provider should notify them that the information will be shared with the TAC or WorkSafe.

 Do not send information by email

-As the TAC and WorkSafe cannot guarantee the privacy or security of information sent by email, disability services providers must submit the completed Serious Incident Form online or by fax.
+As the TAC and WorkSafe cannot guarantee the privacy or security of information sent by email, attendant care service providers must submit the completed Serious Incident Form online.